mtulio/infrastructure-provider-onboarding-guide/docs/platform-external/use-case-oci-upi.md

 ./openshift-install create ignition-configs --dir $INSTALL_DIR
 ~~~

-The ignition files must be generated in the install directory (files with externsion `*.ign`):
+The ignition files must be generated in the install directory (files with extension `*.ign`):

 ```text
 $ tree $INSTALL_DIR